dragonflydb/documentation/docs/managing-dragonfly/tiering.md

 self-hosted Memcached/ExtStore server also running on `r6gd.xlarge`.
 The test consisted of writing a 90GB dataset into all stores and then reading them randomly with uniform distribution.

-During the write phase with 200K rps, Memcached had to drop 20% of the workload in order to cope with memory pressure, while Elasticache throttled down the traffic to 66.5K rps.
+During the write phase with 200K RPS, Memcached had to drop ~18% of the workload in order to cope with memory pressure.
+Elasticache, on the other hand, throttled down the traffic to 66.5K RPS.
-Dragonfly handled 200K qps with 7ms P99 latency and with enough RAM reserves to digest even more data.
+Dragonfly handled 200K RPS with 8ms P99 latency and with enough RAM reserves to digest even more data.

-During the read phase Dragonfly was the only datastore that could actually saturate local SSD IOPS and reached 60K rps for reads.
-Elasticache could reach 23.5K rps and Memcached reached only 16K rps for reads.
-With 60K rps throughput, Dragonfly inhibited 5ms P99 latency, while both Memcached and Elasticache reached 190ms P99 latency.
+During the read phase Dragonfly was the only datastore that could actually saturate local SSD IOPS and reached 60K RPS for reads.
+Elasticache could reach 23.5K RPS and Memcached reached only 16K RPS for reads.
+With 60K RPS throughput, Dragonfly inhibited 5ms P99 latency, while both Memcached and Elasticache reached 190ms P99 latency.

 ## System requirements